 For pickle-lovers everywhere, this combination of crumbled bacon and pickles provides a tangy and delicious twist on traditional pizza.
 Remember to place the pickles over the cheese because they are moisture-rich, and sprinkle bacon evenly across the top.

+BBQ chicken pizza requires a few substitutions.
 This pizza alternative swaps the standard tomato sauce for barbeque sauce instead.
+When it comes to bbq sauce, I'm partial to Stubbs and Sweet Baby Ray's.
 Then, layer up your pizza normally with cheese and the roasted chicken on the top.
 Finally, drizzle Ranch dressing over the chicken for extra flavor.

 Making homemade pizza can be an adventure.
 The choices for toppings are endless, and you can make your next meal as unique as you are.
 From goat cheese and feta to artichokes and capers, there is no limit to what goes on a pizza crust.
 The only consideration is what is the order you should apply pizza toppings.